Part of our spiritual warfare armor is the gospel boots. Let’s take a look at what the Bible has to say concerning this part of our armor.

 For more information about the eve goddess of wisdom heresy check out this link.

-Scriptures tell us that in the last days women will prophecy.
+The Bible tell us that in the last days women will prophecy.
 What does it mean to prophecy?
 To speak under the divine inspiration of the Holy Spirit.

 “‘And in the last days it shall be, God declares, that I will pour out my Spirit on all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams; Acts 2:17